Search NCRLA.org

 • September 2 at Bay 7, American Tobacco Campus, Durham, NC

 Preliminary Rounds: The adventure starts with chefs and mixologists entering the arena in five culinary and two mixology preliminary competitions.
-Chefs whipped up savory or sweet creations, while mixologists, each paired with an NC distillery, blend craft cocktails and mocktails with flair.
+Chefs whipped up savory or sweet creations, while mixologists, each paired with an NC distillery, blend craft cocktails and spirit-free cocktails with flair.

 Semi-Finals: Scores from the preliminaries decide who advances.
-The playing field is then narrowed down to eighteen chefs and eight pastry chefs who compete in one of two regional culinary semi-final rounds.
-Meanwhile, only twelve mixology teams move on to the semi-finals, to craft cocktails and mocktails, shaking and stirring it up for a shot at one of six spots in the Grand Finale.
+The playing field is then narrowed down to chefs and pastry chefs who compete in one of two regional culinary semi-final rounds.
+Meanwhile, mixology teams move on to the semi-finals, to craft cocktails and spirit-free cocktails, shaking and stirring it up for a shot at one of six spots in the Grand Finale.

 The Grand Finale: The journey culminates on September 2 at Bay 7 in Durham, where the finalists compete for top honors.
 Only 15 chefs crafting savory dishes, five pastry chefs, and six mixology teams make it to this stage, all aiming to be named the NCRLA’s best in their field for 2026.
 This is the only round of competition that is open to the public- and draws 500+ attendees.